-That means you have a probability space, started with the probability space and you are defining a real valued function which maps omega to R such that if you find out the inverse image of any x, the real line, that inverse image between minus infinity to x belonging to F. If
+Now we are moving into the next concept that is called a random variable.
+That means you have a probability space.
+You started with the probability space and you are defining a real valued function, which maps omega to R such that if you find out the inverse image of any x in the real line, that inverse image between minus infinity to x belonging to F. If this condition is satisfied by any real valued function, which maps from omega to R, then that is going to be call it as a random variable.

-That means after you have a collection of possible outcome you are finding one sigma algebra.
-You can make more than one sigma algebra over the omega.
-So you have a one fixed sigma algebra, it could be trivial one or the non trivial one and so on.
-So you have a fixed F, after fixing the F you have a probability measure and the probability measure is nothing to do with the random variable at all.

-Still you have a probability space and from the probability space you are defining a real valued function, such that inverse image is belonging to F, that I can make out with the simple diagram.
+That means after you have a collection of possible outcomes, you are finding one sigma-algebra.
+You can make more than one sigma-algebra over the omega.
+So you have a one fixed sigma-algebra.
+It could be a trivial one or the non trivial one and so on.
+So you have a fixed F. After fixing the F, you have a probability measure and the probability measure is nothing to do with the random variable at all.
+Still you have a probability space and from the probability space, you are defining a real valued function such that the inverse image is belonging to F.

-This is the omega and from the omega you have created the F. F means it has the events and the events are nothing but the few possible outcomes.
-That means these possible outcomes you will end up with the one element and this possible outcome you will end up with another event and so on.
+That I can make out with the simple diagram.
+This is the omega and from the omega, you have created the F. F means it has the events and the events are nothing but the few possible outcomes.
+That means this possible outcomes you land up with the one element and this possible outcomes you land up with the another event and so on.
 So like that the different few possible outcomes that is going to be one of the elements in the F.

-So you have created another real valued function that is F, from omega to R, this is a real valued function and you take any point some x in the real line and you find out what is the inverse image from minus infinity till x you collect what is the inverse image you got it under the mapping x from minus infinity to the closed interval x.
-You collect all the possible outcomes that is going to give the value between minus infinity to closed interval x, you collect such a possible outcome.
+You have created another real valued function that is X from omega to R. This is a real valued function and you take any point some x in the real line, and if you find out what is the inverse image from minus infinity to till x, you collect what is the inverse image.

-If you collect such a possible outcomes and that is going to be one of the elements in the F, for different values of x then the real valued function is going to be called it as a random variable.
-That means once you know the F, if you create a real valued function, after checking that condition you can conclude that real valued function is going to be a random variable.
+You got it under the mapping X from minus infinity to the close to interval x.
+You collect all the possible outcomes that is going to give the value between minus infinity to close to interval x.
+You collect such a possible outcomes.
+If you collect such a possible outcomes and that is going to be one of the elements in the F for different values of x, then the real valued function is going to be call it as a random variable.

-That means, if you have some other F there is a possibility some real valued function may not be the random variable.
+That means once you know the F, if you create a real valued function, after checking that condition, you can conclude that real valued function is going to be a random variable.
+That means if you have a some other F, there is a possibility some real valued function may not be the random variable.
 That means how you choose F, that is going to play a role of come to the conclusion the real valued function is going to be a random variable or not.
-If you take F is going to be the largest one, the largest sigma algebra over F, over omega then any real valued function is going to satisfy this property.
+If you take F is going to be the largest one, the largest sigma-algebra over F over Omega, then any real valued function is going to be satisfied this property.